drmechano1/sovereign-vault-next-beta/README.md

 pnpm start
 ```

+## Notes

-The project is configured with `output: 'standalone'` in `next.config.js` for
+- The project is configured with `output: 'standalone'` in `next.config.js`.
-Node.js deployment as described in your deployment guide.
+- All routes use the same premium hero pattern and can be wired to your
+  existing smart contracts, wallet connect logic, and APIs.